ViktorBarzin/Website/content/donate.md

 # Thanks for coming here!

-As you might have noticed, there aren't any ads in place anywhere in the site.

-This page is the only one where you'll see ads (just 1 in fact).

 If you fancy helping out, hopefully there will be an ad below that you can click.

 <script nonce="2726c7f26v" src="//pagead2.googlesyndication.com/pagead/js/adsbygoogle.js"></script>